Components of State Anti-Bullying Laws and Regulations

 How are bullying and cyberbullying defined in Virginia anti-bullying laws and regulations?

-Virginia anti-bullying laws and regulations include the following definitions of bullying:
+Virginia anti-bullying laws and regulations include the following definition of bullying:

 "Bullying" means any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between the aggressor or aggressors and victim; and is repeated over time or causes severe emotional trauma.
 "Bullying" includes cyber bullying.
 "Bullying" does not include ordinary teasing, horseplay, argument, or peer conflict.